reminder-sink

-This is a unobtrusive, scriptable reminder/habit/todo task-runner.
+This is an unobtrusive, scriptable reminder/habit/todo task-runner.
+This does

-Probably easiest explained with some examples:
+Probably easiest explained with some examples of scripts this might run:

 ```bash